kameryn1811/Bandcamp-Player/README.md

 ## Troubleshooting

+**Please Note**
+- Documentation is still improving
+- There will be dragons/bugs, feel free to report any issues, this should be a stable release but there are some bugs.
+To resolve them you can try: loading another url, restarting the app, and if you're stuck rename or delete settings.json and/or Playlists folder to do a factory reset.

 **Windows SmartScreen Warning**
 - When you open BandcampPlayer.exe for the first time, Windows might say: "Windows protected your PC"
 - This happens because the app isn't code-signed (certificates are pricey, and this is a free open-source project).